Rare blast of snow, ice takes aim at Southeast US coast

 NORFOLK, Va.
 (AP) — Salt spreader trucks crisscrossed coastal roads as courthouses and schools closed Friday to prepare for a snow and ice storm expected to snarl parts of the Carolinas and Virginia unaccustomed to winter precipitation.

-Authorities along a stretch of the North and South Carolina coast warned that ice accumulation could cause power major power outages, while areas northeast of there stretching into Virginia could see several inches of snow.
-School districts in the pathway canceled class or went to remote learning, while two large coastal military bases modified operations.
-Fifty-seven courthouses from the central part of North Carolina to the coast closed for modified operations due to the forecast.
+Authorities along the North and South Carolina coast warned that ice accumulation could cause major power outages, while areas northeast of there stretching into Virginia could see several inches of snow.
+School districts in the pathway canceled class or went to remote learning, while several large coastal military bases told nonessential personnel not to report to work.
+Fifty-seven courthouses from central North Carolina to the coast closed or altered operations due to the forecast.

 Transportation officials in the southeast corner of Virginia said Friday morning that crews had been working overnight to treat the roads, but warned people to stay off of them.